Nutrition and HIV

 A healthy gut is necessary in order for your body to get what it needs from foods, supplements, and medications.
 Foods high in fiber can help keep your bowel movements regular and support gut health.
 These include:

-Water (8-10 8 oz cups a day), juices, fresh fruits, and vegetables can help you digest and eliminate waste.
+Water (8-10 8 oz cups a day, or about two liters), juices, fresh fruits, and vegetables can help you digest and eliminate waste.
 Drinking more water can help you avoid dehydration and constipation, and reduce the side effects of medications.
 Animal fat, especially dairy, can make diarrhea worse.
 If diarrhea is a problem, you may need to cut back on animal fat, fried foods, and sugary foods.

 HIV+ people need more vitamins to build and repair tissue.
 It may not always be possible to get all the micronutrients (vitamins and minerals) from foods you eat.
 Not getting enough micronutrients can cause problems such as anemia.